 Reburial at FIG

 Modern Civil War re-enactors being able to participate in the burial of original Civil War veterans is an extremely rare occasion and quite an honor.
 A burial ceremony with full military honors was bestowed to these heroes at Ft.
 Indiantown Gap Cemetery.
 We served as the Civil War honor/color guard for this ceremony.
 Participating in the ceremony were [see 1st photo]: (standing left to right) Private Steve Dillon, Corporal Matthew Steger, Private Eric Ford.
-Photos are courtesy of Pat Rose.
+Photos courtesy of Pat Rose.

 The Monument of the 53rd PVI at GettysburgFull 53rd PVI Monument